armyofkittens/surfs_up/README.md

 ### Suggestions for additional queries
 * Explore how altitude may affect seasonality
-* Explore the spring and fall months in addition to summer and winter
+* Compare temperature in the spring and fall months to summer and winter